Winning ticket for $1.6B Mega Millions jackpot sold in South Carolina, state says

 It was unclear early on Wednesday if other winning tickets were sold elsewhere.

-The estimated jackpot is the largest lottery prize ever .
-The jackpot has been growing since July, when a group of California office workers won $543 million.
+Holli Armstrong, spokeswoman for the South Carolina Education Lottery, said the retailer will get a $50,000 payout.
+Brown said the store's identity should be revealed by mid-day on Wednesday, once state authorities have law-enforcement resources in place to help with the attention.

+The biggest Mega Millions jackpot winner prior to this was a $656 million ticket sold back in 2012, Gentry said, "so it's a record for Mega Millions and it came very close to breaking the world record of all the jackpots."

-It costs $2 to play the game, but the odds of matching all six numbers and taking home the grand prize is a dismal 1 in 302.5 million.
+The winning numbers were 5, 28, 62, 65, 70 and Mega Ball 5.
+The lucky player overcame miserable odds: The chance of matching all six numbers and winning the top prize is 1 in 302.5 million.

 Mega Millions is played in 44 states as well as Washington, D.C., and the U.S. Virgin Islands.